uiceds/cee-492-project-2025-gasc/cee492_report.typ

 = The Problem of Bridge Scour

 The load paths of bridges eventually lead to the Earth and the soil or rock within.
 Water is a powerful force often working against that foundation.
 Since bridges often exist to span waterways, they are especially vulnerable to large flood events.
 In fact, hydraulic-related issues are the leading cause of bridge failures in The United States.
 There are complex interactions which drive potential bridge failures.
 1-dimensional analysis may provide a preliminary view of scour vulnerability but newer and larger datasets allow for a deeper analysis.

-Other options to get BibTeX entries for your references include https://www.bibtex.com/converters/ and asking ChatGPT to generate the a BibTeX entry for you.
-(If you use ChatGPT, make sure to verify the generated BibTeX entry for correctness.)

-More information about citations can be found in the Typst documentation: https://typst.app/docs/reference/model/cite.

 == Variables Involved with Scour